awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-recipe-s3location.md

 # AWS::DataBrew::Recipe S3Location<a name="aws-properties-databrew-recipe-s3location"></a>

-An Amazon S3 location \(bucket name an object key\) where DataBrew can read input data, or write output from a job\.
+Represents an Amazon S3 location \(bucket name and object key\) where DataBrew can read input data, or write output from a job\.

 ## Syntax<a name="aws-properties-databrew-recipe-s3location-syntax"></a>